astampoulis/makam-paper-funpearl/makamcode/07-hindley-milner.md

 ```

 ADVISOR.
 And last, we'll need an auxiliary predicate that tells us whether a unification
 variable exists within a term.
-You can do that yourself, it's similar to the above.
+You can do that yourself; it's similar to the above.

 STUDENT.
 Yes, I think I know how to do that.
 ```makam